 1. Students must maintain a grade of "C" or better in all required courses.
+Grading scale for MAT courses, HIT courses, and OAD 242:

+90 - 100 A 80 - 89 B 75 - 79 C 60 - 74 D BELOW 60 F

+In order to pass each course and progress in the MAT program, students will need to achieve a final course total of 75 or higher.
-2. Math must be completed prior to taking MAT 211, Clinical Procedures II for the medical assistant.
-Students will have four attempts to complete a drug calculation test with a score of at least 90.

-3. Maintain a grade of "C" or better in all required general education and medical assisting courses and maintain a 2.0 cumulative GPA at NW-SCC.

-4. Students must be accepted by clinical agencies for all clinical experiences.
-Must complete 225 unpaid clinical hours during the last semester in the Medical Assisting program in facility assigned by Medical Assisting Department (hours completed Monday - Friday according to facility hours, can not guarantee night and weekend hours).

-5. Students must perform a satisfactory evaluation on all clinical skills.

-6. Must maintain current CPR.
-AHA Health Care Provider
+- 2. Math must be completed prior to taking MAT 211, Clinical Procedures II for the medical assistant.
+Students will have four attempts to complete a drug calculation test with a score of at least 90. - 3.
+Maintain a grade of "C" or better in all required general education and medical assisting courses and maintain a 2.0 cumulative GPA at NWSCC. - 4.
+Students must be accepted by clinical agencies for all clinical experiences.
+Must complete 200 unpaid clinical hours during the last semester in the Medical Assisting program in facility assigned by Medical Assisting Department (hours completed Monday Friday according to facility hours, cannot guarantee night and weekend hours). - 5.
+Students must perform a satisfactory evaluation on all skills. - 6.
+Must maintain current CPR.
+AHA Health Care Provider level.

-7. Maintain ability to meet essential functions for medical assisting with or without reasonable accommodations.

-8. Maintain an adequate level of health including freedom from chemical dependency and/or mental disorder.

-9. Northwest-Shoals Community College reserves the right to remove from the program any student who is refused use of facilities by a clinical agency.
+- 7. Maintain ability to meet eligibility criteria for medical assisting with or without reasonable accommodations. - 8.
+Maintain an adequate level of health, including but not limited to, annual physical examination, TB screening, vaccinations, and freedom from chemical dependency. - 9.
+Northwest Shoals Community College reserves the right to remove from the program any student who is refused use of facilities by a clinical agency.
 A student who is refused use of a facility is considered refused by all agencies associated with the program.
 Therefore, the program is not required to find an alternative site.